philips-labs/terraform-cloudfoundry-matomo/README.md

 ```

 You should then have a configured Matomo instance that you can use, subsequent restarts or deployments should not need this step.

+You should ensure that you select specific tag from https://hub.docker.com/r/philipslabs/cf-matomo for your docker container and note that the default is just to use `philipslabs/cf-matomo:latest`

 ## Requirements